Drives

 You can remove multiple users' access from a drive using the same setup.

-Edit a Drive’s Name in Management
+Edit a Drive’s Name or Relation with User, Team or Project in Management

 - Go to the Management icon in the top left taskbar.